Enphase Energy (NASDAQ:ENPH) Receives New Coverage from Analysts at Evercore ISI

-Evercore ISI initiated coverage on shares of Enphase Energy (NASDAQ:ENPH) in a research report released on Monday morning, Analyst Price Targets reports.
-The firm issued an outperform rating and a $184.00 price objective on the semiconductor company’s stock.
+Evercore ISI initiated coverage on shares of Enphase Energy (NASDAQ:ENPH) in a research report released on Monday, Benzinga reports.
+The brokerage issued an outperform rating and a $184.00 price objective on the semiconductor company’s stock.

-Several other brokerages have also recently commented on ENPH.
-Roth Capital boosted their price target on shares of Enphase Energy from $220.00 to $260.00 and gave the stock a buy rating in a research report on Wednesday, February 10th.
-Susquehanna Bancshares upgraded shares of Enphase Energy from a neutral rating to a positive rating and set a $200.00 price target on the stock in a research report on Friday, March 19th.
-Piper Sandler dropped their price target on shares of Enphase Energy from $211.00 to $200.00 and set an overweight rating on the stock in a research report on Tuesday, March 9th.
-They noted that the move was a valuation call.
-Needham & Company LLC boosted their price target on shares of Enphase Energy from $118.00 to $240.00 and gave the stock a buy rating in a research report on Wednesday, February 10th.
-Finally, JPMorgan Chase & Co. dropped their price target on shares of Enphase Energy from $245.00 to $212.00 and set an overweight rating on the stock in a research report on Monday, March 8th.
-Six analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
-The company presently has an average rating of Buy and an average price target of $175.85.
+Other research analysts have also recently issued reports about the stock.
+The Goldman Sachs Group boosted their price target on shares of Enphase Energy from $232.00 to $266.00 and gave the stock a buy rating in a report on Wednesday, February 10th.
+Needham & Company LLC boosted their price target on shares of Enphase Energy from $118.00 to $240.00 and gave the company a buy rating in a research report on Wednesday, February 10th.
+Barclays reduced their price objective on shares of Enphase Energy from $256.00 to $214.00 and set an overweight rating for the company in a research note on Thursday, April 22nd.
+Zacks Investment Research raised shares of Enphase Energy from a hold rating to a buy rating and set a $172.00 price target for the company in a research note on Monday, April 5th.
+Finally, JPMorgan Chase & Co. cut their price target on shares of Enphase Energy from $245.00 to $212.00 and set an overweight rating for the company in a research note on Monday, March 8th.
+Seven research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus target price of $176.48.

-Several hedge funds and other institutional investors have recently made changes to their positions in ENPH.
-Carderock Capital Management Inc. lifted its holdings in Enphase Energy by 34.1% in the 4th quarter.
-Carderock Capital Management Inc. now owns 9,105 shares of the semiconductor company’s stock worth $1,598,000 after purchasing an additional 2,314 shares during the last quarter.
-Sheets Smith Investment Management acquired a new stake in Enphase Energy in the 4th quarter worth approximately $2,354,000.
-Hall Laurie J Trustee acquired a new stake in Enphase Energy in the 4th quarter worth approximately $64,000.
-Aperio Group LLC lifted its holdings in Enphase Energy by 21.6% in the 4th quarter.
-Aperio Group LLC now owns 28,569 shares of the semiconductor company’s stock worth $5,013,000 after purchasing an additional 5,082 shares during the last quarter.
-Finally, Louisiana State Employees Retirement System lifted its holdings in Enphase Energy by 0.3% in the 4th quarter.
-Louisiana State Employees Retirement System now owns 31,600 shares of the semiconductor company’s stock worth $5,545,000 after purchasing an additional 100 shares during the last quarter.
-72.81% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in ENPH.
+Carderock Capital Management Inc. boosted its position in Enphase Energy by 34.1% during the fourth quarter.
+Carderock Capital Management Inc. now owns 9,105 shares of the semiconductor company’s stock worth $1,598,000 after purchasing an additional 2,314 shares in the last quarter.
+Sheets Smith Investment Management purchased a new position in Enphase Energy in the fourth quarter valued at about $2,354,000.
+Hall Laurie J Trustee acquired a new stake in Enphase Energy during the fourth quarter valued at approximately $64,000.
+Aperio Group LLC raised its stake in Enphase Energy by 21.6% during the fourth quarter.
+Aperio Group LLC now owns 28,569 shares of the semiconductor company’s stock valued at $5,013,000 after buying an additional 5,082 shares in the last quarter.
+Finally, Louisiana State Employees Retirement System raised its stake in Enphase Energy by 0.3% during the fourth quarter.
+Louisiana State Employees Retirement System now owns 31,600 shares of the semiconductor company’s stock valued at $5,545,000 after buying an additional 100 shares in the last quarter.
+72.81% of the stock is currently owned by institutional investors.

 Enphase Energy, Inc, together with its subsidiaries, designs, develops, manufactures, and sells home energy solutions for the solar photovoltaic industry in the United States and internationally.
 The company offers semiconductor-based microinverter, which converts energy at the individual solar module level, and combines with its proprietary networking and software technologies to provide energy monitoring and control services.